-Fig. 9 Existence of specific measures applied to reduce consequences of cycling under the influence of alcohol and/or drugs
+Figure 9: Existence of measures applied to reduce consequences of cycling under the influence of alcohol and/or drugs

 Therefore, measures concerning cycling under the influence of alcohol and/or drugs are implemented in only a few countries.
 The reported measures mostly concern education and information, targeted however to all drivers and not cyclists in particular.